MicrosoftDocs/Dynamics-365-Operations.tr-tr/articles/fin-ops-core/fin-ops/get-started/help-overview.md

 ### <a name="accessing-task-guides-from-the-help-pane"></a>Yardım Bölmesi'nden görev kılavuzlarına erişme

 Görev kılavuzlarına **Yardım** bölmesinden erişebilmeniz için sistem yöneticisinin Finance, Supply Chain Management veya Commerce'teki **Sistem parametreleri** sayfasında bazı ayarları yapılandırması gerekir.
-Daha fazla bilgi için bkz [Görev kılavuzları ekleme](help-connect.md#adding-task-guides).
+Daha fazla bilgi için bkz.
+[Görev kılavuzları ekleme](help-connect.md#adding-task-guides).

 <!-- > [!NOTE]
 > - In order to configure Help, you must be signed in with an account in the same tenant as the tenant in which the app is deployed.